 Prime Minister's Council

 Prime Minister's Council on UIDAI Authority - Subsequently, on 02 July 2009, the Government appointed Shri.
-Nandan M. Nilekani as Chairman of the Unique Identification Authority of India, in the rank and status of a Cabinet Minister for an initial tenure of five years.
+Nandan M. Nilekani as the first Chairman of the Unique Identification Authority of India, in the rank and status of a Cabinet Minister for an initial tenure of five years.
 Mr. Nilekani has joined the UIDAI as its Chairman on 23 July 2009.
 The Prime Minister's Council of UIDAI Authority of India was set up on 30 July 2009.
 The Council is to advise the UIDAI on Programme, methodology and implementation to ensure co-ordination between Ministries/Departments, stakeholders and partners.
 The Council would meet once every quarter.
 The First Meeting of the Prime Minister's Council of UIDAI Authority took place on 12 August 2009.

 The salient decisions in the PMs council were as follows :

 - Budgetary Support to partners

 - Setting Biometric and Demographic Standards